Purpose in Life: How Meaning Shapes Health As We Age

 What This Means for You

-When you experience challenging life transitions — retirement, bereavement, unexpected health events, or the uncertainties of aging — existential distress isn't just emotional.
-The evidence indicates it may be a modifiable risk factor for both lifespan and healthspan (Kim et al., 2020, 2022).
+When you experience challenging life transitions — retirement, bereavement, unexpected health events, or the uncertainties of aging — existential distress isn’t just emotional.
+The evidence indicates it may be one of several modifiable factors associated with long-term health and wellbeing (Kim et al., 2020, 2022).

 Purpose isn’t reserved for extraordinary achievements.
 In a study of 40 South Australians aged 68–96, researchers found that purpose showed up in four everyday domains of life (Irving, 2025):